 Careers and Culture at the Foundation

-The Cleveland Foundation strives to attract, develop, and retain the most talented individuals as a part of its team and in Northeast Ohio.
-We are highly committed to providing a work environment that supports these efforts through our values-based culture, competitive pay, exceptional benefits, developmental opportunities, and work-life balance.
+The Cleveland Foundation strives to attract, develop and retain the most talented individuals as a part of our team.
+We are highly committed to providing a work environment that supports these efforts through our values-based culture, competitive pay, exceptional benefits, developmental opportunities and work-life balance.

 Positioning the Cleveland Foundation for a Second Century

-Always guided by our mission, vision, and values, the Cleveland Foundation will celebrate our 100th anniversary in 2014 as the world’s first community foundation, the community’s largest grantmaker, and among the philanthropy field’s greatest leaders.
+Always guided by our mission, vision and values, the Cleveland Foundation celebrated our centennial in 2014 as the world’s first community foundation, the community’s largest grantmaker and one of the philanthropy field’s leading institutions.

 An expression of our beliefs and actions.
-The Cleveland Foundation’s values guide our daily interactions and our decision making always.
+The Cleveland Foundation’s values guide our daily interactions and our decision making.
 As an organization and as individuals, we are committed to: